 (On this page: ethics & sustainability, caring for your pieces, pieces available to buy, FAQ)

-Shadowed Earth wooden bowls and pots are made using local, naturally felled wood, often from less than a mile from our home studio.
-All wood pieces are made by Nick out the back of our house, with quality tools and natural materials including beeswax for waxing the bowls.
-His range of work includes candle holders, plant hangers, larger vessels and bowls.
+Shadowed Earth wooden bowls and vessels are made using local, naturally felled wood, often from less than a mile from our home studio.
+All wood pieces are made by Nick at our home in Newlyn, with quality tools and natural materials including beeswax for waxing the bowls.
+His range of pieces include candle holders, plant hangers, larger vessels and bowls.
+Nick gathers and processes all the wood himself, and never buys in blanks for turning or carving.

 Ethics & sustainability